My Gridcoin experiment is done

 I have to laugh.
 I thought that doing this Gridcoin mining thing would be worth more than just the points that I usually get.
 Ha!
 As of July 18, the price of ONE Gridcoin is $0.004677460.

 This means the guy who leads in Gridcoin production has earned around- wait.
 I had to make a spreadsheet.
-This is too complicated and I want to get it right for you.
-And not complicated because it is a large amount, but it is so small it will show more easily with Excel formatting.
-Drumroll, please.
+This is too complicated, and I want to get it right for you.
+And not complicated because it is a large amount, but it is so small that it will show more easily with Excel formatting.
+Drum roll, please.
 The leader in Gridcoin production today, at just under 178,000 Gridcoins produced, has earned $827.

-And in the first week of my participation, considering I have produced .26 of one Gridcoin, (pausing to have Excel do the math and formatting) I have earned $0.001220264.
+And in the first week of my participation, considering I have produced 0.26 Gridcoin (pausing to have Excel do the math and formatting), I have earned $0.001220264.
 Yep.
 This is worthwhile.
 Not.
 Better than points?
 Maybe.
-But I feel the best knowing that I may have contributed to a covid-19 treatment.
+But I feel the best knowing that I may have contributed to a COVID-19 treatment.

 BOINC and Gridcoin